Wilfried Zaha close to leaving Crystal Palace for Galatasaray on free transfer

 Wilfried Zaha close to ending his spell at Crystal Palace after the expiration of his contract; Zaha's representatives had also been approached by Atletico Madrid and other Champions League clubs; signing a new Crystal Palace deal still possible as well

-Galatasaray are close to agreeing a deal with Wilfried Zaha, who is a free agent after his contract expired at Selhurst Park earlier this summer.
+Wilfried Zaha has arrived in Turkey ahead of finalising his move to Galatasaray from Crystal Palace.

-However, the deal is not done and the option of a four-year contract remains on the table from Crystal Palace.
+Galatasaray are close to agreeing a three-year deal with Zaha, who is a free agent after his contract expired at Selhurst Park earlier this summer.

-Galatasaray say negotiations have started with Zaha, who has been training at Palace and a new deal there is still an option for the winger.
+Zaha also had offers from Laxio, Henerbahce and Al Nassr as well as a four-year contract from Crystal Palace, who he had been training with to maintain his fitness.

 His representatives have also been approached by Atletico Madrid and three other Champions League clubs.